sahilkashyap64/React-Infinite-Scroll-and-Lazy-Loading/note.md

+## Added page number and scroll to section functionality
 ## The Intersection Observer API

 According to the MDN docs, “the Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport”.